kexiZeroing/kexiZeroing.github.io/src/blog/http-cookies-explained-and-security.md

 **How to prevent CSRF:**
 - Use `sameSite` Cookie.
 - Determine the origin of the request is coming from.
 It can be done via `Origin` or `Referer` header.
 - Include a CSRF token as a hidden field when the form is submitted.
-This token is a unique, secret, unpredictable value generated by the server-side and transmitted to the client in such a way that it is included in a subsequent HTTP request made by the client.
+This token is a unique, secret, unpredictable value generated by the server-side and transmitted to the client in such a way that it is included in a subsequent HTTP request made by the client. (e.g. hidden form field, HTTP header)

 ### Cross-site scripting
 Cross-site scripting (XSS) is a security bug that can affect websites.
 This bug can allow an attacker to add their own malicious JavaScript code onto the HTML pages displayed to the users.
 The vulnerabilities most often happen when user input is sent to the server, and the server responds back to the user by displaying a page that includes the user input without validation.
 XSS also can occur entirely in the client-side without data being sent back and forth between the client and server.